-At the Annual Meeting, our stockholders will act upon the matters outlined in the Notice of Annual Meeting of Stockholders on the cover page of this proxy statement.
+At the Annual Meeting, our stockholders will act upon the matters outlined in the Notice on the cover page of this proxy statement.
 We will also transact any other business as may properly come before the Annual Meeting or any adjournment thereof.